system-er/Godot3DInterpreter/README.md

 PRINT string - print
 REPEAT number [ xxx ] - repeat something example: REPEAT 4 [ FORWARD 30 LEFT 90 ]
 FOR varname number number number [ xxx ] - for loop, example: FOR "I 1 3 1 [ PRINT :I ]
+WHILE expression [ dosomething ] - example MAKE "X 0 WHILE :X < 7 [ "X = :X + 1  PRINT :X ]
+    cause expression works with float, for example 2<1 + 3<1 works cause 2<1 is 0.0float and the results could be added...
 IF condition dosomething ENDIF - if command, example IF :N > 7 PRINT :N ENDIF
 TO procedurename xxx formalparameters END - a procedure, parameter allowed ( recursion now works, see example ), example TO "PROC :A PRINT :A END
 GO procedurename arguments - start a procedure, parameter allowed, NO nested procedures(proc in proc), example GO "PROC 42. for recursion the STOP-command now works, see example treewithstopcommand.g3i